Redecorating/archinstall-mbp/README.md

 A profile for [python-archinstall](https://github.com/archlinux/archinstall), that installs drivers and packages for t2 Macs.

 ## Usage

+**I need to update this to work with archinstall 2.2, for now use archinstall 2.1.4:**

 1. If you are not on a MacBookPro15,4 (13-inch, 2019, Two Thunderbolt 3 ports), in MacOS, run `ioreg -l | grep RequestedFiles`.
 Make sure you can refer to the output of this command while your Mac is booted into the Arch Install iso.
 2. Use a T2 Mac specific ISO from [here](https://dl.t2linux.org/archlinux/iso/index.html).
 3. Boot the install iso, and connect to internet.